googleapis/api-linter/docs/rules/0123/resource-annotation.md

 # Resource annotation presence

-This rule enforces that messages that appear to represent resources have a `google.api.resource` annotation, as described in [AIP-123][].
+This rule enforces that top-level messages that appear to represent resources have a `google.api.resource` annotation, as described in [AIP-123][].

 ## Details

-This rule scans all messages, and assumes that messages with a `string name` field are resources unless the message name ends with `Request`.
+This rule scans all top-level messages, and assumes that messages with a `string name` field are resources unless the message name ends with `Request`.
 For messages that are resources, it complains if the `google.api.resource` annotation is missing.

 ## Examples